apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - Internal improvements to the Gradle build to remove deprecated elements, in early preparation for Gradle 9.
 - [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now able to produce WAR Overlay projects that take advantage of Gradle's support for BOMs, making it more predictable to handle dependency management issues and conflicts.
 - [OpenID Connect support](../protocol/OIDC-Protocol.html) for handling signed authentication requests using the `request` parameter is now included.
-- Signing [OpenID Connect support](../protocol/OIDC-Protocol.html) ID tokens or profile payloads can now correctly filter signing algorithms based on CAS configuration.
+- Signing [OpenID Connect](../protocol/OIDC-Protocol.html) ID tokens or profile payloads can now correctly filter signing algorithms based on CAS configuration.

 ## Library Upgrades